bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 01:14:17

-It's just funny to me that these software we're talking about here are extremely narrow, extremely well-scoped, extremely well-understood.
+It's just funny to me that these soft forks we're talking about here are extremely narrow, extremely well-scoped, extremely well-understood.
-And yet, because of the marketing machinations, like, you know, we got, I mean, and don't get me wrong.
+And because of the marketing machinations, and don't get me wrong.
 I love Taproot.
 I'm happy we got Taproot.
-I love, you know, all the stuff that it enables, but like there, there was not the like broad consensus that people think that they had because they were very comfortable, like delegating their, their technical opinions to other people.
+I love, you know, all the stuff that it enables, but like there was not the like broad consensus that people think that they had because they were very comfortable, like delegating their technical opinions to other people.

 Speaker 0: 01:14:51